gavineadie/ApoDisKey/README.md

 Questions, issues and concerns that are related to ApoDisKey specifically should come to this author via this project's [issues](https://github.com/gavineadie/ApoDisKey/issues) page.

+### supported macOS versions

+ApoDisKey will run on macOS versions 14 (Sonoma) and 15 (Sequoia).
+Because the regular version uses new features of SwiftUI, there is a separate version that will run on macOS 12 (Monterey) and 13 (Ventura).

 ### Acknowledgments